 Start Your HIIT Journey with RazFit

 The 4-week beginner protocol described here is available in structured form inside the RazFit app.
-Every session includes AI trainer guidance — Orion for strength-focused intervals, Lyssa for cardio-dominant formats — with real-time pacing cues that help you hit the right intensity without guessing.
-The app tracks your heart rate response across sessions and automatically suggests progression when your recovery metrics indicate readiness.
+Every session includes AI trainer guidance: Orion for strength-focused intervals where time-under-tension and controlled form take priority, Lyssa for cardio-dominant formats where pacing and heart rate zone targets drive the session structure.
+Both trainers provide real-time pacing cues that help you hit the right intensity without guessing, which solves the calibration problem that the ACSM (Garber et al., 2011, PMID 21694556) identifies as critical for beginners: knowing when effort is genuinely vigorous versus merely uncomfortable.